anna93/wysiwyg/README.md

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

+## Editor Rules
-- h1, h2, h3 elements cannot have nested elements
+- h2, h3 elements cannot have nested elements (h1 not available)
 - i, b, ul can be nested in each other only
 - inside ul an ol, enter should create new li
 - only i, b, ul should be nested inside li